 Now that Walt Disney World resorts allow dogs in rooms, the Internet seems to be in mass hysteria.
 Some people are elated while others have dire predictions.
 How will this impact your Disney World vacation?
+You'll find out from your favorite Orlando podcast.

 Why Would Walt Disney World Resorts Allow Dogs in Rooms